mickfuzz/phd4/_posts/2021-10-29-3M-framework.md

 Section on tensions is too long - instead perhaps a summary of tools choice tensions, limits of the classroom and new opportunities. - so move some to 3m as justification and some to limits / tensions -->

-## Summary

-PLEASE NOTE THIS IS IN DRAFT FORMAT ONLY - NOT READY FOR DETAILED FEEDBACK BUT HAPPY TO CHAT ABOUT BIG PICTURE.

-- Introduction / Context

-- Main Sections
-  - Intro
-    - signposting
-    - context in UK
-      - (add in livingstone, pipeline to games industry of report)
-  - (main features?)Benefits of game making & what's unique about gaming -
-  - Game Making Tools Summary
-  - 3M Framework in relation to the above
-- Overcoming Challenges of classroom application

-## Concepts Summary

-pedagogy / concepts in this chapter

- - funds of knowledge
- - socio cultural approaches
- - systems thinking
- - game player types - from Richard Bartle

 ## Intro

-In a previous chapter in this collection I outlined the opportunities of a project based approach to learning computing and in particular the craft of coding.
 In this chapter I explore the potential of Computer Game Making as a way of undertaking computing projects in line with the principles of project based approaches.
 I'll make a summary of research around project approaches to game making and draw out some of the benefits and some elements that are special about making games.
 My aim is to engage with research on game making but also to keep the subject connected to learning experiences in a school or after-school context.
 To do this I look at tensions to game making approaches especially those that impact the use of game making in the classroom.
 Finally from my own research with families making games together, I share a learning design incorporate some of the techniques explored in this chapter.

 <!-- In this chapter I use the example of game making to as a way to examine these issues in more depth.
 I explore a concrete example of how this more chaotic learning can be brought into formal environments with appropriate scaffolding.
 In main section of this chapter explores a game making pedagogy that is a result of my own research.
 From now on I will use the term _learning design_ instead of _pedagogy_ to refer to this specific implementation of several underlying pedagogic principles. -->